precice/community-training/fsi-workflow/05_FSI/tasks.md

 Open a terminal in the `Fluid` folder and type `paraFoam`

-1. This will open `Fluid.foam` in the folder
+1. This will create an (empty) `Fluid.foam` in the folder, which helps ParaView identify this folder as OpenFOAM results.
 2. In `Case type` select `Decomposed Case`
 3. Then press `Apply`